Haibu-Project/.github/profile/README.md

 Haibu is built by the community, for the community.
 Whether you're a developer, a strategist, or a passionate contributor, your role in shaping the future of decentralized social media is invaluable. 🚀

+🛠️ Repositories
+Haibu is open source, and we have several repositories available for contribution.
+Each repository has specific issues that we need help with, and we encourage developers to check out the available issues and get involved.

+Available Repositories:
+haibu-landing-page: The official landing page of Haibu.
+haibu-frontend: The frontend code for the Haibu platform.
+haibu-backend: The backend that powers the Haibu platform.
+haibu-clicks: Our first gamified campaign, where users can participate in activities and earn rewards.
+If you're interested in contributing to any of these repositories, take a look at the open issues.
+You can apply by explaining how you would resolve the issue, who you are, and why you want to contribute.

+Once you're assigned an issue, make sure to fork the repository and create a new branch depending on the task you're working on.
+For example, use:

+feature/ for new features,
+fix/ for bug fixes,
+etc.
+If you have any questions or need help while contributing, feel free to join our Telegram group, where we are happy to support you.

 ## 📬 Get Involved
 Follow us on [X](https://x.com/haibusocial) for the latest updates, feature announcements, and community discussions.
 Join the conversation and help shape the future of decentralized social networking! 🚀